 Rehab clinics are not hospitals with shared wards - you'd normally have your own room in the clinic for the length of your stay.
 Some clinics also offer shared rooms - although this has become less common since the advent of coronavirus.

 The clinic you enquire with, have to make sure they can look after you and your needs for detox and rehab.
 They'll ask some standard questions about your usage, and history with addiction.
 This is normal, and it's important for them to rule out extreme cases where their environment may not be safe, or provide a comfortable detox experience.

 Every day new clients enter treatment and previous ones leave.
 Although everyone is at different stages of treatment, providers must keep everyone on track.
 This means preparing and issuing a daily agenda.
-This schedule will be your guide for day to day life in the clinic, as you move through the stages of treatment in your care plan.
+This will give a clear indication of what activities happen when, where, and what's expected of you.

 - Do you offer the opportunity to look around the clinic before admitting?

 - When would I be expected to move from detox into therapy in the clinic?

 Since rehab treatment is usually a communal environment, you should expect to have to accommodate others on the journey.

 Gains achieved during treatment can be amplified by the help of the peer group around you.